SEARCH LUMINIS HEALTH

 Pharmacy Residency Program

-"PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year 2 (PGY2) pharmacy residency training."
+"PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year 2 (PGY2) pharmacy residency training."

-Luminis Health - Anne Arundel Medical Center's (LHAAMC) Department of Pharmacy Services is excited to welcome its eighth class of pharmacy residents to the post-graduate year one (PGY1) practice residency for the 2024-2025 program year.
-This 12-month program is accredited by the American Society of Health-System Pharmacists (ASHP) and is designed to provide pharmacists with the necessary skills for both general and specialized clinical pharmacy practice.
+Luminis Health Anne Arundel Medical Center's (LHAAMC) Department of Pharmacy Services is thrilled to welcome its eighth class of pharmacy residents to the post-graduate year one (PGY1) practice residency for the 2025-2026 program year.
+Our ASHP-accredited residency offers comprehensive training across a variety of inpatient and outpatient settings, equipping residents with the skills needed for general and specialized clinical pharmacy practice.

-The PGY1 Pharmacy Residency conducted by Luminis Health – Anne Arundel Medical Center is accredited by the American Society of Health-System Pharmacists (ASHP).
+Luminis Health Anne Arundel Medical Center's PGY1 Pharmacy Residency is a 52-week program accredited by the American Society of Health-System Pharmacists (ASHP).
+We offer two (2) residency positions annually.

 Program Details